stoffl6781/Math-Captcha-for-Elementor-extended/readme.txt

         <strong>BS Math Captcha for Elementor Forms</strong>
     </p>
 </blockquote>
-BS Math Captcha for Elementor Forms is a simple plugin that add a math captcha to every elementor forms you have on your site.
+Extended Version, you can now setup a class, where you wish to show the Capcha.
+(Fork) BS Math Captcha for Elementor Forms is a simple plugin that add a math captcha to every elementor forms you have on your site.
 You can just install the plugin, activate it and that's it.
 The captcha will appear automatically on all your Elementor Forms.
 This is made possible by jquery plugin ebcaptcha.
 Special thanks to the developer.
 - Make sure to check also this other jQuery plugin which runs jquery when an element is visible, useful for popup forms <a href="https://github.com/uzairfarooq/arrive"> arrive.js </a>
 *NOTICE* : You need to have Elementor Pro for this plugin to work<br>